Zouizoui78/python-bundler/README.md

         ├── lib.py
         └── main.py

-We can then run `test-app.exe` from anywhere and it will run the python script `bundle/app/main.py` using the bundled python interpreter :
+We can then run `test-app.exe` from anywhere and it will run the Python script `bundle/app/main.py` using the bundled Python interpreter :

     tmp> .\dist\bundle\test-app.exe
     hi from lib